 We can divide this mass range into several subranges.
-Stars with initial masses of $2M{\odot} \lesssim M \lesssim 4M{\odot}$ evolve faster than less massive stars and their tracks will look quantitatively different from the results shown in Figure 1.5a.
+Stars with initial masses of $2M{\odot} \leq M \leq 4M{\odot}$ evolve obviously faster than less massive stars and their tracks will look quantitatively different from the results shown in Fig. 1.5a.
 But otherwise they evolve through the same stages as a solar-like star.
-A major difference, however, arises for stars with $M \gtrsim 2 M{\odot}$ since their helium cores during the red giant branch phase do not become electron degenerate.
-Therefore, a helium flash does not occur but instead helium ignites quiescently in the center.
-Subsequently, these stars make excursions to the left (toward higher temperatures) in the Hertzsprung-Russell diagram and some of them are liable to pass into the instability strip.
-The observational counterparts of these variable stars are called classical Cepheids.
-They are important for establishing a cosmic distance scale since their observed pulsation period is correlated with their luminosity.
+A major difference, however, arises from the fact that for stars with $M \geq 2M{\odot}$ the helium core during the RGB phase does not become electron degenerate.
+Therefore, a helium flash does not occur but instead helium